 Recommended for you

 If you are searching for a great recipe for Ham Bologna Turkey Subs in Georgia, more power to you.
 But there are other options.
-We have gathered up a few favorite Super Bowl finger food and snack recipe ideas from AJC writers and our colleagues at Cox Media Group.
+We have gathered up a few favorite Super Bowl finger food and snack recipe ideas from AJC and Cox Media Group writers.